 3. Heidrick & Struggles - Good for Board-Level and CEO Placements

-Founded in 1953, Heidrick & Struggles is one of the oldest and most respected names in executive search.
-The firm operates 50+ offices across 30+ countries and reported $283.6 million in Q1 2025 revenue.
+Since 1953, Heidrick & Struggles has been one of the most respected names in executive search.
+Operating 50+ offices across 30+ countries, the organization reported $283.6 million in Q1 2025 revenue.
 Their sweet spot?
-Board of directors recruitment and CEO succession - the highest-stakes searches in the corporate world.
+Directorship recruitment and CEO succession - the highest-stakes searches in the corporate world.

 Heidrick also runs Heidrick Consulting, which focuses on leadership assessment, team effectiveness, and culture shaping.
-This dual capability lets them evaluate candidates not just on skills and experience, but on cultural fit and leadership style.
+Candidates get evaluated not just on skills and experience but on cultural fit and leadership style - a dual capability that few competitors offer at the same depth.

-Key strengths: Deep expertise in board governance and CEO succession, proprietary leadership assessment tools, strong presence in Europe and Asia-Pacific.
+Key strengths: Deep expertise in governance and CEO succession, proprietary leadership assessment tools, substantial presence in Europe and Asia-Pacific.

-Fee range: $100,000-$200,000+ per retained search.
-Board searches may command premium fees given the confidentiality and complexity involved.
+Typical fees: $100,000-$200,000+ per retained search.
+Directorship searches may command premium rates given the confidentiality and complexity involved.

-The caveat: Heidrick's premium positioning means premium pricing.
-For VP-level or functional executive searches, you're paying board-level rates for a role that doesn't require board-level service.
+The caveat: Heidrick’s premium positioning means premium pricing.
+For VP-level or functional executive searches, you’re paying directorship-caliber rates for a role that doesn’t require that tier of service.

 4. Spencer Stuart - Good for CEO Succession and Board Advisory

-Spencer Stuart, founded in 1956, operates 70+ offices in over 30 countries and has built a reputation as the go-to firm for CEO succession planning and board composition.
-Their annual Spencer Stuart Board Index - which tracks board governance trends across the S&P 500 - is widely cited by governance professionals and the financial press.
+Spencer Stuart, in operation since 1956, runs 70+ offices across 30+ countries and has built a reputation as the go-to organization for CEO succession planning and board composition.
+Its annual Spencer Stuart Board Index - which tracks governance trends across the S&P 500 - is widely cited by governance professionals and the financial press.

-What distinguishes Spencer Stuart is their culture work.
-They don't just find executives who match a job description - they assess whether a candidate's leadership style aligns with the organization's culture and strategic direction.
+Culture work distinguishes Spencer Stuart.
+Rather than simply matching job descriptions, their consultants assess whether a candidate’s leadership style aligns with the organization’s strategic direction.
 Their 2024 CEO Transitions report tracked that departing S&P 500 CEOs served an average of 9 years.

-Key strengths: Industry-leading board advisory practice, proprietary culture assessment methodology, annual Board Index research, strong not-for-profit and education practice.
+Key strengths: Industry-leading governance advisory practice, proprietary culture assessment methodology, annual Board Index research, deep not-for-profit and education practice.

 The caveat: Spencer Stuart’s board and CEO focus means they’re less specialized for mid-level executive roles.
 If you’re filling a VP of Engineering or Head of Marketing position, their expertise may be overkill for your needs.